top of page

 Choose a Divine Domain you did not choose at level 1.
 You learn the Channel Divinity option that clerics of this domain normally learn at level 3.
 If there are more than one for your chosen domain, pick one.

-Prerequisite: Cleric level 4
+Prerequisite: Cleric Level 4

-Action - Undead in a 30 ft.
-Radius - 1 Minute
+Action - 30 ft.
+Emanation (Self) - 1 Minute - Magical

 This consumes one use of your Channel Divinity feature.